On a recent trip to Plymouth, The Five-Year-Old was unimpressed by Plymouth Rock.

 That’s because it is.
 The original Plymouth Rock is thought to have weighed 20,000 pounds.
 According to the sign at the Plymouth Rock monument, what we see today is a mere third of the original rock.
 Looting accounts for much of the loss.
 According to Wikipedia, by 1880 one-third of the top half of Plymouth Rock had been chipped away and sold for souvenirs.
 Most of the looting happened on the rock’s various trips back and forth through town en route to its current resting place.

 Can’t make it to the wharf?
-You can find other pieces of the rock in Pilgrim Hall Museum in Plymouth, the Plymouth Church of the Pilgrims in New York City’s Brooklyn Heights, and in the Old Patent Building at the Smithsonian in Washington, D.C (more commonly known as the National Portrait Gallery and the Smithsonian American Art Museum).
+You can find other pieces of Plymouth Rock in Pilgrim Hall Museum in Plymouth, the Plymouth Church of the Pilgrims in New York City’s Brooklyn Heights, and in the Old Patent Building at the Smithsonian in Washington, D.C (more commonly known as the National Portrait Gallery and the Smithsonian American Art Museum).

 - Is Plymouth Rock Real?
 (South Shore Massachusetts Blog)